Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Introduction

-An alternative approach to this problem was presented in Ref.~\cite{crash} due to its efficiency to find the ground state of a complex system.
+An alternative approach to this problem is presented in Refs.~\cite{crash,usecases}, where they depict how to tackle this type of problems by using quantum annealers.
 In particular, a mathematically identical problem is simulated and the corresponding result measured~\cite{annealing1,annealing2,annealing3,annealing4}.
 Specifically, it was shown that obtaining the equilibrium configuration of a financial network is equivalent to solving a higher-order unconstrained binary optimization (HUBO) problem, which should be feasible for a quantum annealer allowing for multi-qubit interactions.
 Unfortunately, this hardware has not been realized yet, as state-of-the-art quantum annealers are restricted to two-qubit interactions~\cite{evidence}.
 A possible work-around, which comes at the price of introducing ancillary qubits, is to find an effective Hamiltonian with the same low-energy subspace and two-qubit interactions at most.
-This leaves us with a quadric unconstrained binary optimization (QUBO) problem to solve, which encodes the equilibrium configuration of a financial network.
-This problem can be solved using a quantum annealer, such as the D-Wave 2000.
+This leaves us with the problem of solving a quadratic unconstrained binary optimization (QUBO) problem whose optimum encodes the equilibrium configuration of a financial network.
+This problem can be addressed employing a quantum annealer.
+The D-Wave 2000Q quantum annealer, equipped with a Chimera architecture, requires a large quantity of physical qubits to obtain the desired connectivity and limits the number of institutions and assets considered.
 An analysis of the changes experienced by the financial network to reach its equilibrium configuration will tell whether a crash has occurred.

-This paper experimentally validates the study presented in Ref.~\cite{crash}.
-Specifically, we compute the equilibrium configuration of a financial network after perturbation with a D-Wave 2000 quantum annealer, and compare the result to alternative methods.
-Although the D-Wave machine has been successfully used to solve problems in condensed matter physics~\cite{cmp-spinglass-theory,cmp-manufactured,cmp-traverse,cmp-disordered,cmp-experiment}, engineering~\cite{volkswagen}, cryptography~\cite{FengHu}, biology~\cite{bio}, and quantitative finance~\cite{quantfin1,quantfin2} among others, it is the first time that quantum annealing is applied to solve a problem of macroeconomics.
-This should attract more attention from the finance and economic disciplines towards quantum computing~\cite{nielsenchuang,QuantumFinance}, as well as enlarge the amount of feasible problems for quantum annealers.
+In this paper, we experimentally implement the study presented in Refs.~\cite{crash,usecases}.
+Specifically, we compute the equilibrium configuration of a financial network before and after perturbation with a D-Wave 2000Q quantum annealer, and compare the result to alternative methods.
+Although the D-Wave machine has been successfully used to solve problems in engineering~\cite{volkswagen}, cryptography~\cite{FengHu}, biology~\cite{bio}, and quantitative finance~\cite{quantfin1,quantfin2} among others, it is the first time that quantum annealing is applied to solve a problem of macroeconomics.
+This should attract more attention from the finance and economic disciplines towards quantum computing~\cite{nielsenchuang,QuantumFinance,Dwave1,Dwave2,Dwave3,Dwave4,Dwave5}.